kkamegawa/vscodesoundbellextension/README.md

 # VS Code Extension: Copilot Sound Notifier

 A VS Code extension that plays sounds when GitHub Copilot agent completes tasks.
+It extension is written in GitHub Copilot Agent Mode(over 99%).

+This extension enhances your coding experience by providing auditory feedback when Copilot completes its tasks, helping you stay focused and informed without needing to constantly check the editor.

+## known issues

+- The extension may not work correctly if the Copilot agent is not properly configured or enabled in your VS Code settings.
+- Some sound formats may not be supported on all platforms, ensure you have the required audio libraries installed.

+## contributions

+Contributions are welcome!
+Please read the [Contributing Guide](CONTRIBUTING.md) for details on how to contribute to this project.

 ## Features